 Can you transfer SkyMiles to other members?

-All the Ways to Redeem Delta SkyMiles
+All the Ways To Redeem Delta SkyMiles

 While points and miles valuations can be subjective, several criteria go into determining value.
 These include the cost of different types of awards and the abundance of award space — from economy to premium cabins.
-However, Delta has taken a lot of the variation out of the value of SkyMiles.
-Delta prices its awards dynamically.
-When cash prices are high, award prices are higher.
-Conversely, when cash prices are low, award prices are lower.
-That being said, Delta SkyMiles do not have a fixed value.
+However, like a number of airlines over the past several years, Delta has taken a lot of the variation out of the value of SkyMiles.

 - Basic Economy